Tenzorum/.documentation/TSNN.md

 3. Service node recieves the meta-tx and validates it.
 Checks if the associated contract address is associated with the matching public key given with valid delegation permissions to execute the meta-tx + then checks if other fields of the meta-tx is valid.

-4. Meta-tx are propagated around the network and executed.
+4. Meta-tx are propagated and allocated around the network

-5. Once service nodes carry out onchain transaction, they claim the reward encoded into the meta-tx
+5. Service node pk with gas executes the bytecode for the meta-tx

-6. Service node pk with gas executes the bytecode for the meta-tx
+6. If execution happens, service nodes are rewarded

 ### Repositories